 \subsection{Dreaming and the problem of extrapolation}

-Exploring the weights and intermediate activations of a neural network in order to understand what the network has learnt, very quickly becomes unfeasible or uninformative for large network architectures.
-In this case, we can try a different approach, where we focus on the inputs to the neural network, rather than the intermediate activations, to better understand what the network has learned.
+Exploring the weights and intermediate activations of a neural network in order to understand what the network has learnt very quickly becomes unfeasible or uninformative for large network architectures.
+Here, we adopt a different approach, where we focus on the inputs to the neural network, rather than the intermediate activations, to better understand what the network has learned.